Strawberries (album): Background

 While Strawberries was generally praised for its positive, up-beat melodies, the album marked a time of conflict and division within the band.
 During the recording, bassist Paul Gray fought with drummer Rat Scabies over management and song-writing responsibilities.
-Gray would leave the band in February 1983 (later replacing Billy Sheehan in UFO), and Bryn Merrick took over on bass.
-Keyboard player Roman Jugg officially became the Damned's fifth band member.
-His arrival led to further experiments with the band's sound, including loops and sampling.
-Jugg would later move to guitar, replacing Sensible, who left the band after the Strawberries concert tour.

 In 1982 Robert Fripp of King Crimson joined the Damned in the studio during the recording of this album.
 However, the only track they recorded together, "Fun Factory", was left off the album and did not receive any official release until 1990.
 Robert also joined the band on stage for a few songs on 11 October 1982 at the Hammersmith Odeon.
 A bootleg of this concert is available but is of low quality.